pythoninchemistry/intro_python_chemists/content/contributing.md

 # Contributing to 'An Introduction to Python for Chemists'

 Welcome!
-We're excited about your interest in contributing to this resources, which we will refer to in this document as `intro_python_chemist` as that is the name of the [Github Repo](https://github.com/pythoninchemistry/intro_python_chemists/).
+We're excited about your interest in contributing to this resources, which we will refer to in this document as `intro_python_chemists` as that is the name of the [Github Repo](https://github.com/pythoninchemistry/intro_python_chemists/).

 These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by opening an [issue](https://github.com/pythoninchemistry/intro_python_chemists/issues)!